LucasKook/dtm-usz-stroke/README.md

 # dtm-usz-stroke

 Code for reproducing the results in "Deep transformation models for predicting functional outcome after acute ischemic stroke".
+The preprint is currently under review and will be made available on arXiv shortly.

 We use the following convention for the names of the models used in the
 manuscript: